djlint/djLint/docs/src/docs/linter.md

 `Replace 'javascript:abc()' with on_ event and real url.`

 javascript: URLs break middle-click and open-in-new-tab, do nothing when JavaScript is disabled or fails to load, are blocked by strict Content Security Policies, and are a classic XSS injection sink.
 Use a real URL for the href and attach the behavior with an event handler instead.
-Under a strict CSP, inline on* handlers are blocked as well — the onclick shown is the minimal in-template fix; prefer attaching the listener with addEventListener from a script file.
+Under a strict CSP, inline on* handlers are blocked as well: the onclick shown is the minimal in-template fix; prefer attaching the listener with addEventListener from a script file.

 Don't: